 What are ORMs and How does It Work?

-1. What are ORMs and How does it work?
+1. What are ORMs and How Does It Work?

 It is definitely a brainstorming task to develop an application that suits business services and concurrently boost their conversion.
 Whenever businesses think of developing an application, they also need to think about its maintainability, up gradation as per technology and improving overall performance.
 These indispensable factors keep the application stable for a long time and assist businesses to achieve the best results using ORM tools for most of their applications.
 These tools help them to separate the database design from object-oriented design.
 But in parallel, if the performance of the application is also an important factor then this performance factor should also be added by software developers to the list while deciding to choose an ORM software.
 Otherwise, after a long time for a software development company, it might be get complicated to handle the performance factor using ORM.

-2. What is Object-relational Mapping (ORM)?
+2. What is Object-Relational Mapping (ORM)?

 Object-relational mapping (ORM) is a layer that converts our data between Database and object-oriented entities using object-oriented programming (OOP) language.